suzette-sousa/freecodecamp/javascript-algorithms-and-data-structures/object-oriented-programming/use-closure-to-protect-properties/README.md

-# Use Closure
+# Use an IIFE to Create a Module
-FreecodeCamp - JavaScript Algorithms and Data Structures Certification - Object Oriented Programming: Use Closure to Protect Properties Within an Object from Being Modified Externally
+FreecodeCamp - JavaScript Algorithms and Data Structures Certification - Object Oriented Programming: Use an IIFE to Create a Module

 ---